Laskewitz/Canvas-App-Optimization/README.md

-# Canvas App Optimization
+# ✨ Optimizing Canvas Apps for maintainability, reusability, and performance

-This is the source code of the Canvas App that is shown during the session by Cathrine Bruvold and Daniel Laskewitz
+Here are the resources from the session by Cathrine Bruvold and Daniel Laskewitz.

 ## Building Maintainable Software book